Okay to drink alcohol when on antihistamines?

 Dear A drinker with hayfever,

-Kudos to you for making sure that you aren’t combining substances that could potentially have problematic results!
-But, before we get into the combination, let’s chat a little about antihistamines.
-Your body has a lot of mechanisms it uses to keep microbes and foreign elements or pathogens at bay.
-One of those responses is the histamine mechanism (notorious for many people’s allergy symptoms).
-When you have an allergic reaction, your body goes into overdrive against what it perceives to be a foreign or threatening element.
-The runny nose, phlegm, itchy skin, watery eyes, and reduced breathing capacity, are all symptoms of your body reacting to (and trying to reject) the allergen.
+To further explore the interplay between alcohol and antihistamines, it might help to talk a bit more about what happens when the body experiences allergies.
+The body has a lot of mechanisms to fight against microbes, foreign elements, and pathogens.
+One such response includes its histamine mechanism — notorious for causing allergy symptoms.
+When someone has an allergic reaction, the body goes into overdrive against what it perceives to be a foreign or threatening element.
+The runny nose, phlegm, itchy skin, watery eyes, and reduced breathing capacity are all symptoms of the body reacting to (and trying to reject) the allergen.
 And what’s the molecule responsible for raising the alarm and triggering this immune response?
 Yes, you guessed it: histamine.
+This is where antihistamines come into play.